-The Department of Communication & Theatre is part of the College of Arts and Humanities.
-The department is home to three major programs: General Communication, Managerial and Organizational Communication, and Media Communication.
+The Department of Communication Studies is part of the College of Arts and Humanities.
+The department is home to three major programs: Communication Studies, Organizational Communication, and Media Communication.
 Each major program offers the Bachelor of Arts degree.

-Managerial and Organizational Communication – The Managerial and Organizational Communication major (MOCM) focuses specifically on communication in an organizational setting.
-MOCM is an intentional hybrid major of communication and business.
+Organizational Communication – The Organizational Communication major focuses specifically on communication in an organizational setting.
+This is an intentional hybrid major of communication and business.
 Communication is the primary focus as organizational theory, management, and leadership are taught and explored by viewing these ideas as communication phenomena.

 There are five minors in the department including

 - Media Communication